UQ-UQx/micromastersreports/README.md

 * The column 'no_certificate_eligible' records how many courses the student already achieved 'certificated eligible' in the micromaster courses.

-* You may export the table `buslead_coursecompletion` as the micromaster report
+* You may export the table `buslead_coursecompletion` as the micromaster report.
+Example queries are included in the queries.sql file.

 ## Run Dynamic Email.ipynb
 This notebook try to find the following two sets of students